 For example, a £100,000 mortgage with a 3% charge would cost you £3,000.
 This covers lender costs if you repay all or part of your mortgage earlier than the agreed term or deal period.

-The mortgage provider may also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.
+The mortgage provider might also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.

-Many of the other mortgage-related charges can also add thousands of pounds to your property-buying bill.
-These include:
+Mortgage-related charges can add thousands of pounds to your costs.

 - Legal and survey fees

-From 1 April 2016, if you’re purchasing an additional home, for example a buy-to-let property over £40,000, you’ll have to pay an extra 3% on top of each Stamp Duty band.
+If you’re purchasing an additional home, for example a buy-to-let property for more than £40,000, you’ll have to pay an extra 3% on top of each Stamp Duty band.

-Comparison websites are a good starting point for anyone trying to find a mortgage tailored to their needs.
+Comparison websites are a good starting point when trying to find a mortgage tailored to your needs.